 Through my experience providing pastoral counselling and my education in psychology, I have developed an approach to psychotherapy that considers the whole person.
 It’s a holistic approach that involves consideration of the biological, psychological, social, and spiritual components of each of your concerns.

 I have deep respect for your culture, your story and your identity.
 This respect guides me and helps me ensure that we focus on what is best for you.
 Whatever is preventing you from flourishing – be it anxiety, depression, fear, trauma, or something else – I will strive to help you find the resources and supports you need to live your best life, and experience happiness, peace and contentment.

-My approach to my practicum is one of humility and respect.
+My approach to my practice is one of humility and respect.
 Humility – to recognize that despite my experience and my education, I have much to learn.
-Respect – for the training I have and am being given, as well as respect for each client who places faith and trust in me to walk next to them in their journey and play a small part in their story.
+Respect – for the training I have, as well as respect for each client who places faith and trust in me to walk next to them in their journey and play a small part in their story.
 If you choose to work with me, know that I am deeply grateful for your trust in me.

 - Introductory Meeting – by phone (15 minutes) – $0

 - Initial Assessment – by video/phone/in-person (60 minutes) – $150

 - Follow-Up Session – by video/phone/in-person (50 minutes) – $125